 3. Call a concierge

 If you find yourself empty-handed as Feb.
 14 approaches, check to see if your credit card offers a concierge service.
-Many high-end credit cards, such as The Platinum Card® from American Express, will help you find the best deal or even a special perk you can't get on your own.
+Many high-end credit cards will help you find the best deal or even a special perk you can't get on your own.
 "If you don't have the time or can't get into a special restaurant, the concierge may be able to score theater tickets or reservations," says Linda Sherry, director of national priorities at Consumer Action.
 "They can even help you get flowers delivered at the last minute or score a rental car when the agency tells you that none are available."

 4. Pull out the credit card with the best rewards